USRSE/usrse.github.io/pages/get_involved.md

 # One-Time Commitment

+---

 ### Tweet about RSE things

 The @us_rse Twitter account exists, but we need people to post/retweet content and engage with others.
-If you’d like to do this for a week, a special event, or on an ongoing part-time basis (we can establish a rotating schedule), we’d love to have you!
-If you have other ideas about using social media, we need your help too!
+If you’d like to do this for a week, a special event, or on an ongoing part-time basis (we can establish a rotating schedule), we’d love to have you.
+If you have other ideas about using social media, we need your help too.

 * **Get involved**: Join the #socialmedia channel on Slack and share your idea or volunteer to tweet

 ### Organize a Community Call

-We are aiming to have community calls at least quarterly, but we need help planning and organizing them!
+We are aiming to have community calls at least quarterly, but we need help planning and organizing them.
 Can you take the lead organizing an upcoming call?

 * **Get involved**: Join the #communitycalls channel on Slack